hlthung/tic-tac-toe/README.md

 # tic-tac-toe
 A classic Tic Tac Toe game that load on the browsers to let players play against each other.
-Multipe game rooms are supported.
+Multiple game rooms are supported.